 Associate in Science in Mechanical Engineering Technology

-Students in this program must complete 60 total credit hours with 24 of those hours focused on mechanical engineering technology coursework.
-Courses in the program cover topics like technical drawing, design graphics, computer-aided design (CAD) rendering and animation, manufacturing processes, and structural CAD drafting.
+Students in this program must complete 60 total credit hours with 18.50 of those hours focused on core mechanical engineering technology coursework.
+Courses in the program cover topics like technical drawing, design graphics, computer-aided design (CAD), manufacturing processes, and structural CAD drafting.
 The program also requires students to take foundation courses like technical math, physics, and introduction to engineering design during their first semester.

 Associate in Science in Electronic Engineering Technology

-This two-year program requires completion of 24 credit hours of study in electronic engineering technology plus an additional 36 credit hours of general education and foundation courses.
+This two-year program requires completion of 25 credit hours of core courses in electronic engineering technology plus an additional 35 credit hours of general education and foundation courses.
 Students begin the program by taking courses in physics, technical math, calculus, and electronic measurements.
-Courses focused on electronic engineering technology include basic and intermediate digital/analog circuits and measurements, biotech process instrumentation, and micro-control interfaces.
+Courses focused on electronic engineering technology include basic and intermediate digital/analog circuits and measurements and micro-control interfaces.